hsd1503/resnet1d/README.md

 Optional: Ray 0.8.0

-# Applications: ECG Classification (PhysioNet/CinC Challenge 2017)
+# Application 1: ECG Classification (PhysioNet/CinC Challenge 2017)

+The initial code has been used in our previous work [2,3] for deep feature extraction, which won one of the First place (F1=0.83) of this Challenge.
+The original tensorflow (tflearn) version can be found at https://github.com/hsd1503/ENCASE .

 Dataset: "AF Classification from a short single lead ECG recording".
 Data can be found at https://archive.physionet.org/challenge/2017/#challenge-data Please use Revised labels (v3) at https://archive.physionet.org/challenge/2017/REFERENCE-v3.csv , or you can download my preprocessed dataset challenge2017.pkl from https://drive.google.com/drive/folders/1AuPxvGoyUbKcVaFmeyt3xsqj6ucWZezf .

 This repository also contains data preprocessing code, please see util.py for details.

-The model has been used in our previous work [2,3] for deep feature extraction, which won one of the First place (F1=0.83) of this Challenge.
-The original tensorflow (tflearn) version can be found at https://github.com/hsd1503/ENCASE (If you use this code in your work, please cite our papers).
+# Applications 2: Health Monitoring in Intensive Care Units

+We built a set of models (called model zoo) for ensemble serving in Intensive Care Units.
+Please see more at [6].

 # References